 In this season, broken homes can be rebuilt, fences can be mended, and conversations of healing can get on the way.
 Friendships can be rediscovered, feelings expressed and needs long forgotten finally met.
 Parents can talk to children rather than talking at them, and children learn to express themselves with beautiful words.
 Spouses can wake up to the sweet sound of each other’s voices because there is nowhere to go ina hurry.
 Sometimes pressing the reset button is necessary so that we can recapture the stuff that is essential to life.
 I am no COVID19 expert, but I am convinced that we have been presented with an opportunity to rediscover our love and appreciation for one another.
 In this COVID19 crisis, humanity can again be human.

 Though crises can bring out the worst in human beings, they can also help to reveal the best of us.
 Along the way, we forgot that regardless of our geographical location, we are all apart of one big community.
 With all that divides us, it takes something like COVID19 to bring the world together.
-It is not the time to be selfish, we have a golden opportunity to again love our neighbours as we love ourselves.
+It is not the time to be selfish; we have a golden opportunity to love our neighbours again as we love ourselves.
 It would be a tragedy if after this storm has passed, we learn nothing about loving people with the love of God.
 In the wake of a pandemic, God is calling us to do good to all people, especially His household of faith (Galatians 6: 10).

 Another undeniable blessing from COVID19 is that mother earth has a chance to heal herself.
 Human beings are agents of mass destruction, wherever we go devastation follows.
 We build where we ought not to build; we eat what should not be eaten; we hunt animals to the point of extinction for sport, and the list goes on.
 We keep meddling with the planet, and now our world is fighting back.
 If COVID19 continues at its current rate in a few months, we will be breathing cleaner air.
 Carbon emissions would have been significantly reduced, and the O-zone layer would be smiling.
 When we continue to destroy what God intended for us to enjoy, there will be a time of reckoning.
 Mother earth needs cleansing and healing, and it appears she will have by any means necessary.

 When human being disregards the natural order of creation, things are bound to fall apart.
 We have been on a collision course for some time, and it is not over yet.
 COVID19 may be the first in a series of catastrophes to hit the world.
 We have not been good to the earth, and we have not been good to ourselves.
 My prayer is that this period of lockdown will be a wake-up call for us.
 We have the freedom of choice to live how we want to live, but we should also be prepared to live with the consequences.
-We are stewards of God’s garden, and He is depending on us to take care of it.
+We are stewards of God’s garden, and He depends on us to take care of it.
 We cannot continue mistreating the place where we live and not expect that one day it will not come crashing down around us.

 The only way things will change is if we begin changing them.
 The world can be a better place for all of us, but we have to put away selfishness.
 COVID19 could be God’s way of calling us back to being the people He created us to be.
 We ought to start behaving like His people and loving humanity the way He does.
 The greatest lesson we can learn from this pandemic is how much we still need the one who holds the world in His hands.
 In this crisis, let us remember that God is not out to destroy us.
-In the middle of this turmoil we can still bask in His never-ending love for lost humanity.
+In the middle of this turmoil, we can still bask in His never-ending love for lost humanity.